What to Expect for Your Next Visit

 At each of these locations, we will screen all who enter.
 You’ll be asked a few health-related questions and have your temperature checked.
 They are staffed with friendly folks who can help get where you need to be.

 Schedule Your Lab Work: Please call (518) 562-7340 to schedule lab work.
 By scheduling this service, we can reduce wait times and keep the number of people in our waiting areas to a minimum.
+Lab appointments can now also be requested online.
+Click here to request your appointment today.

 Visiting Restrictions Continue: While our temporary restriction of visitors remains in place in some areas, we are committed to helping all of our patients stay connected with their family and loved ones.
 Our telephone service is free for all admitted patients and we can even provide tablets to video chat.
 Just ask a staff member for help.